• OpenMindTours on Instagram

 In the heart of Rome, next to the Colosseum, stands a new cultural gem destined to enchant and inspire history and archaeology enthusiasts: the Museo della Forma Urbis.
 In this fascinating museum located on the Caelian Hill, visitors can plunge into the depths of the past, exploring the Eternal City through the ancient marble map known as "Forma Urbis."
 But this is not only a museum dedicated to ancient Rome; it is also a starting point for understanding the modern city through the lens of history and topography.

 In fact, the map made by Giovanni Battista Nolli in the 18th century serves as the basis for the floor on which the marble fragments of the Forma Urbis rest.
 One can walk on them, easily comparing the map of Rome, reconstructed by Nolli, with the certain fragments of the Forma Urbis floor plan.
 The exhibit is well curated, offering visitors a unique perspective on the history and evolution of Rome, from its ancient origins to the present day.
+If you are interested in discovering this magnificent Museum, come with us on the tour of Ancient Rome through Forma Urbis, an unmissable experience you cannot miss.

 The Forma Urbis Severiana: the incredible plan of Rome commissioned by Septimius Severus